usnistgov/5gdeploy/docs/multi-host.md

 --bridge=n3,eth,gnb0=02:00:00:03:00:10,gnb1=02:00:00:03:00:11,upf0=02:00:00:03:00:20,upf1=02:00:00:03:00:21
 ```

+After "eth", each token should be a [minimatch](https://www.npmjs.com/package/minimatch)-compatible pattern, an operator (see below), and a host interface MAC address.
-The flag must list all containers originally attached to a Docker network.
+The patterns must collectively match all containers originally attached to the Docker network.
-The operator between a container name and a host interface MAC address could be either `=` or `@`:
+The operator could be either `=` or `@`:

 * The `=` operator moves the host interface into the container.
+  * The pattern must match exactly one container.
-  It becomes inaccessible from the host and cannot be shared among multiple containers.
+  * The interface becomes inaccessible from the host and cannot be shared among multiple containers.
-  The original MAC address is adopted by the container.
+  * The original MAC address is adopted by the container.
 * The `@` operator creates a MACVLAN subinterface on the host interface.
+  * The pattern may match one or more containers.
-  The host interface remains accessible on the host.
+  * The host interface remains accessible on the host.
-  Multiple containers may share the same host interface; each container gets a random MAC address.
+  * Multiple containers may share the same host interface; where each container gets a random MAC address.
-  Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the connected Ethernet switch.
+  * Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the external Ethernet switch.

 Bridge configuration scripts will locate the host interface and invoke [pipework](https://github.com/jpetazzo/pipework) to make the move.
-The specified host interface MAC address must exist on the host machine where you start the relevant network function, otherwise this procedure will fail.
+The specified host interface MAC address must exist on the host machine where you start the relevant network function, otherwise this procedure will fail (you will see the `bridge` container *Exited*).

 ## Placement